DataStax-Academy/ac220-labs/lab02-uniqueness/steps/step01.md

 In this step, you will use `cqlsh` to create a keyspace and a table.
-The table will track entries to a facilty by door, time and employye.
+The table will track user interactions on a web site.
+You will use a TimeUUID to track time and ensure uniqueness.
 Then, you will populate the table and perform some time related queris.

 ✅ Use `cqlsh` to connect to Cassandra